 Enough intellect in an AI could lead to many complications regarding the relationship between humans and AIs.
-If a superiorly intellectual AI is created in order to better solve problems then a human, it stands to reason that the AI is just as sentient as a human.
+If a superiorly intellectual AI is created in order to better solve problems than a human, it stands to reason that the AI is just as sentient as a human.
 An AI could have opinions, ones that differ with that of a human, and expect those opinions to be respected.
 An AI could be sentient enough to know that it has a superior intelligence to that of a human, expecting to be given rights just like a human.
 In an objective evaluation, an AI would consider itself more useful than a human.
 An AI could even think that humans are the main problem in furthering the progression of universe itself.
-This premise has been explored in movies such as I, Robot and Eagle Eye, where AIs believe the solution to solving humanities problems is to eliminate humanity.
-If humans are to live with machines of superior intelligence, then steps must be taken to incorporate those machines into society in a way that leaves them satisfied.
+This premise has been explored in movies such as I, Robot and Eagle Eye, where AIs believe the solution to solving humanity’s problems is to eliminate humanity.
+If humans are to live with machines of superior intelligence, steps must be taken to incorporate those machines into society in a way that leaves them satisfied.
 Unfortunately, it may believe human society is beneath an AI such as itself, causing it to want to take control and be free to exist as it sees fit with complete disregard to the human race.
 The modern world is inseparably intertwined with the technology that would house this kind of AI becoming instantly controlled by its will.
-A superior AI could very quickly become a hostile AI if it so chose.
+A superior AI could very quickly become hostile if it so choses.

 The level of intelligence that a useful AI may need to have can pose an inherent threat to humanity.
 Creating AI’s that are used for complex tasks may not be the correct way to approach those tasks.
 High-intelligence AIs have the possibility of becoming serious threats to humanity.
 I, for one, welcome our robot overlords.